Master of Science in Administrative Studies (MSAS)

 To prosper in business today, you must have the flexibility to embrace rapid change, and a commitment to continued education and specialization.

-The Master of Science in Administrative Studies (MSAS) is a multidisciplinary program designed to provide the opportunity for focused graduate study in one of five specialized or industry-specific areas of interest.
-Each of the concentrations will allow students to develop creativity, global awareness, communication skills, and the ability to use technology to increase productivity and efficiency.
+The Master of Science in Administrative Studies (MSAS) is a multidisciplinary program with concentrations designed to provide the opportunity for focused graduate study in a specialized, industry-specific area of interest, allowing students to develop creativity, global awareness, communication skills, and the ability to use technology to increase productivity and efficiency.